guillempla/catalan-elections-forecasting/README.md

 This project is a data pipeline to download, clean, and transform Catalan Elections data.
 It is currently a work in progress.

-This is part of my master's thesis in Data Science at UOC.
+This is part of my master's thesis "**Incorporació del Context Espacial en Models Predictius de les Eleccions Catalanes**" in Data Science at UOC.

 ## Abstract